Shivagange: Trekking

 The area is a popular site for rock climbing in the Karnataka state.
-The entire trail to the peak is well marked and the presence of man-made steps (often carved into the rocky landscape, but sometimes made from rocks) makes the trail suitable for beginners.
+The entire trail to the peak is well marked and the presence of human-made steps (often carved into the rocky landscape, but sometimes made from rocks) makes the trail suitable for beginners.
 There are frequent rest opportunities with stalls serving food and drinks.
 The trekking path to reach summit from foothills is of 6 km in a pre-defined path.
 The trail becomes steep and narrow near the summit of the mountain - safety rails are provided in such areas.
 Monkeys are the main fauna inhabiting the hill.

 Protected monument

 The temple shrine is a protected monument under the Karnataka Ancient and Historical Monuments and archaeological sites and remains act 1962.